Skip to main content

 Autumn 1607.
 Akbarabad

 “Salam Shah Ammi!”
-Khurram’s voice at her threshold made Rukaiya Begum smile at her son, who arrive bruised and sweaty from his lessons.
-Alongside him came his diwan Khwaja Waysi and bowed.
+Khurram’s voice at her threshold made Rukaiya Begum smile at her son, who arrived bruised and sweaty from his lessons.
+Alongside him came his Diwan Khwaja Waysi and bowed.

-“How are his lessons coming along Khawaja Sahib?”
+“How are his lessons coming along, Khawaja Sahib?”
 Rukaiya Begum addressed the man who smiled.
-“He is ready to go on a war if you ask me, Sultana Begum!”
+“He is ready to go to a war if you ask me, Sultana Begum!”

 “Very well!
 Inform the Padshah then.”
 The Khwaja agreed and left immediately.